The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 The “Put on a Persona” Method

-Adopt a persona: Imagine you do this work as a professional.
-If you had access to a Task Master, what do you think they would do?
+Adopt a persona: Picture you do this work as a professional.
+If you had access to a Task Virtuoso, what do you think they would do?

 Disassociate: If you happen to write a character who fits in awesome, it helps me disassociate myself from my insecurities.